Instruction sequences expressing multiplication algorithms: Computing Operations on -Bit Words

 \section{Computing Operations on $n$-Bit Words}

 This section is concerned with computing operations on bit strings of length $n$.
-It contains definitions which facilitate the description of instruction sequences that that compute the product of two natural numbers represented in the binary number system according to the Karatsuba multiplication algorithm.
+It contains definitions which facilitate the description of instruction sequences that express the long multiplication algorithm and the Karatsuba multiplication algorithm.

 In this section, we will write $\beta \beta'$, where $\beta$ and $\beta'$ are bit strings, for the concatenation of $\beta$ and $\beta'$.
 In other words, we will use juxtaposition for concatenation.
 Moreover, we will use the bit string notation $b^n$.
 For $n > 0$, the bit string $b^n$, where $b \in \set{0,1}$, is defined by induction on $n$ as follows: $b^1 = b$ and $b^{n+1} = b\,b^n$.